AdetsGithub/AI-Library/README.md

 ## Getting started

 You will need to install some dependencies for the code to run.
-These are minimal as code is mostly just vanilla python, NumpPy and graphing libraries
+These are minimal as code is mostly just vanilla python, NumpPy and graphing libraries.
+These can be installed by running

 ```
-pip install matplotlib
-pip install numpy
-pip install keras
+pip install -r requirements.txt
 ```

 A write up of how the library is structured and some relevant mathematics can be found [here](https://github.com/AdetsGithub/AI-Library/blob/main/AI_Library.pdf)